Living abroad might be a dream life for many people. The truth is living in dream life doesn't always mean living happily.

 Only you and yourself.
 But do not forget, they also say "Home is not a place, it is a feeling".

 You can build up your environment and fill it up with a warm atmosphere in order to make your house home.

-It takes time, a lot of time actually, but in the end of the day everyone wants to be home, right?
+It takes time, a lot of time actually, but at the end of the day, everyone wants to be home, right?